vidify/vidify/README.md

 * If you're on Arch Linux, you can install it from the AUR: [`spotify-videos`](https://aur.archlinux.org/packages/spotify-videos/)

-* You can also download the latest [release](https://github.com/marioortizmanero/spotify-music-videos/releases).
+* You can also download the latest stable [release](https://github.com/marioortizmanero/spotify-music-videos/releases).
 Uncompress the `spotify-videos-X.Y.Z.tar.gz` file and run inside the folder: `pip3 install . --user` (or `pip3 install '.[mpv]' --user` if you want to use mpv instead of VLC)

 ## How to use